TryCatchHCF/DumpsterFire/README.md

 The auto-generated date-time stamped event logs also provide an effortless value add to your engagements.
 Generate a collection of DumpsterFires for your client engagements, tailored to their attack surfaces.
 At the end of your operations you can hand over the logs as a bonus Purple Team deliverable to your client for post-engagement analysis.

 <img src=https://github.com/TryCatchHCF/DumpsterFire/blob/master/Screenshots/FireDateTimeStamps.png></img>

-# Tutorial
-See my CactusCon 2017 slides (included in project).
-The slides are written to stand on their own, providing background, approaches, specific use cases, and more.
-They'll put everything in context, and also won't put you to sleep.
-Unless they do put you to sleep, in which case you probably needed some rest anyway, so really we all come out ahead here.

 # Overview